sauricat/flakes/README.md

 # The Shu NixOS Configuration

-Shu’s nixos configuration files.
+Shu’s NixOS configuration files.

 ## Usage

-Run `functions/build.sh` to build a liveCD, install from an arbitrary external nix enviroment, or upgrade your system configuration.
+1. Run `functions/build.sh` to build a liveCD, install from an arbitrary external nix enviroment, or upgrade your system configuration.

+2. Or you can simply refer to the following Nix Flake URL `github:sauricat/my-nixos-configuration` since this is a Flaked repository.

 ## Structure